elecomexp/portfolio/basque_country_weather_EDA/README.md

   - `/utils`: Utility scripts and functions used in the project.
   - `get_aemet_data.ipynb`: Jupyter Notebook for accessing AEMET API REST data.
   - `main.ipynb`:  The main Jupyter Notebook for running the analysis.

 - `requirements.txt`: List of dependencies required to run the project.
-  - `variables_spanish.py`: List of all weather variables contained in datasets (spanish).

 ## Summary of the Analysis